 Why come to counselling at the SU Wellness Centre?

-Speaking with a counsellor can help you in many areas of your life.
-Whether you are a successful student looking to brush up on your skills, are concerned about a friend, or in crisis, a counsellor can help you identify ways to improve your wellbeing and achieve your goals.
+Seeking support can help you in many areas of your life.
+Whether you are a successful student looking to brush up on your skills, are concerned about a friend, or in crisis, the Counselling Centre can help you identify ways to improve your wellbeing and achieve your goals.

 Some of the top reasons students visit us include: 1.
 Relationship Concerns 2.
 Anxiety/Stress 3.
 Depression/Grief 4.
 Academic Concerns 5.
 Career Concerns

-When you call or visit the SU Wellness Centre to see a counsellor, the following process typically occurs:
+When you call or visit the SU Wellness Centre to access counselling services, the following process typically occurs:

 Our reception will greet you